trentlarson/endorser-docs/source/transactions.rst

 ..

 - "Project" is for a large-scale initiative, typically associated with an organization for some long-term benefit.
-"Plan is different because it aims at a more specific action at a point in time.
+"Plan" is different because it aims at a more specific action at a point in time.
 Technically: `schema.org "Project" proposal <https://schema.org/Project>`_

 - "Offer" proposes a transfer or service, often with conditions or a price.
 When the proposal is fulfilled, there is a resulting "Give" or "Donate" or more complicated transfer such as "Trade".
 Technically: `schema.org "Offer" <https://schema.org/Offer>`_ (The opposite is a `"Demand" <https://schema.org/Demand>`_.)

 .. table:: Properties of an Offer at Endorser.ch